Family Of Otto Warmbier Objects To Autopsy

 He was subsequently sentenced to 15 years of hard labor.

 The Hamilton County Coroner’s Office has issued a statement regarding the actual cause of Otto Warmbier’s death.
-Unfortunately, at this point it raises far more questions than answers in the high-profile case.
+Unfortunately, at this point, it raises far more questions than answers in the high-profile case.

 “No conclusions about the cause and manner of Mr. Warmbier’s death have been drawn at this time as there are additional medical records and imaging to review and people to interview.”

 The death of Warmbier has become a serious international incident, with many calling on the Trump administration to take harsh action against the North Korean regime as a result.
 Since his inauguration, Trump and his team worked to secure Otto Warmbier’s release from the Korean peninsula.
-When he finally returned home last week, he was suffering from severe brain damage and in a persistent vegetative state.
+When he finally returned home last week, he was suffering from severe brain damage and was in a persistent vegetative state.

 Very disappointed that Otto's parents do not want an autopsy… and so is Otto! #Otto #OttoWarmbier